smalot/MagentoConnectorBundle/README.md

     $bundles[] = new Pim\Bundle\DeltaExportBundle\PimDeltaExportBundle();
     $bundles[] = new Pim\Bundle\ConnectorMappingBundle\PimConnectorMappingBundle();

+Don't forget to add guzzle in the composer.json of the pim

+    "require-dev": {
+        "guzzle/service": ">=3.6.0,<3.8.0"
+    },

 # Configuration

 In order to export products to Magento, a SOAP user with full rights has to be created on Magento.